 Nowadays, we refer to lots of different types of harlequin pattern in opal.
 It has become a bit of a catchall phrase for great blocks of pattern arranged in a manner pleasing to the eye.
 Some of the types of harlequin include cloverleaf harlequin, flag harlequin and asteria harlequin.

-In this post however I want to give you a treat and show you the rarest of them all – true old fashioned black opal with Harlequin pattern.
-Justin describes this as being as rare as dinosaur feathers so I’m sure you get the idea that he is not kidding when he says he has seen only a few of these in his lifetime.
+However, in this post, I want to give you a treat and show you the rarest of them all – true old fashioned black opal with Harlequin pattern.
+Justin describes this as rare as dinosaur feathers, so I’m sure you get the idea that he is not kidding when he says he has seen only a few of these in his lifetime.

-So what exactly is old-fashioned harlequin pattern?
-The easiest way to understand it is to think of a chess board – all black and white squares in a grid pattern.
-Harlequin is similar but the squares are more diamond shape.
-In opals case these black and white squares become squares of color arranged in a predominantly grid pattern.
-Of course it is never an exact grid, but the color is usually very bright and laid out in blocks.
+So what exactly is the old-fashioned harlequin pattern?
+The easiest way to understand it is to think of a chessboard – all black and white squares in a grid pattern.
+Harlequin is similar, but the squares are more diamond shape.
+These black and white squares become squares of color arranged in a predominantly grid pattern in opals case.
+Of course, it is never an exact grid, but the color is usually very bright and laid out in blocks.
 The best stones have a black body tone.

 This stone was recently acquired by us and just flew out the door.
-Some of you may have seen in on Facebook and it is on it’s way to it new home.
+Some of you may have seen it on Facebook, and it is on its way to its new home.